david-fong/okiidoku/cpp/readme.md

 ## Acknowledgements

-This project wouldn't be possible without the hard work of those who author
+This project wouldn't be possible without the hard work of those who develop

 - The C++ language standard and standard library
 - GCC, Clang, MSVC, and Emscripten
 - CMake and Ninja
 - The range-v3 library
-- Educational materials and documentation for the above technologies
+- Educational materials for the above technologies
 - Computers

 Perhaps it's a silly thing to say since it's so obvious, but I can't help but be amazed at what powerful technologies are made available to me at largely no cost.
 Any inkling of amazement anyone could have at this project pales in comparison to the shoulders of the giants it stands on.